 Maybe that’s where the pledge should be made — at home, every day before getting on the bus.
 Or every morning at Rob Soucy’s house.

-One hundred and twenty years on and we’re still working this out.
 Prior to 1892, Americans surely bickered about many things, but how and when kids are compelled to pledge fealty to the nation, or not, was not among them.
+One hundred and thirty years on and we’re still working this out.

 Yet a 1985 Maine law reveals the unvarnished, modern motivation behind the pledge.
 It stipulates that educators shall “impress upon the youth by suitable references and observances the significance of the flag, to teach them the cost, the object and principles of our government, the inestimable sacrifices made by the founders of our nation, the important contribution made by all who have served in the armed services of our country since its inception, and to teach them to love, honor and respect the flag of our country that costs so much and is so dear to every true American citizen.”